Food Protection Program

 IMPORTANT NOTE

-• Standard Review (can take up to 30 days) - May take up to 30 days to review once a payment and completed application are received.
+• Standard Review - May take up to 30 days to review once a payment and completed application are received.

 Process for Submitting Plans and Getting a License